huatengh/CoExpansionValidation/README.md

  *  [BayeSSC - Serial Simcoal](http://www.stanford.edu/group/hadlylab/ssc/)
  *  [msReject module in msBayes](http://msbayes.sourceforge.net/)

 The BayeSSC is used for simulation, and msReject is used for inference.
-While functions in this package does not directly use [hBayeSSC](https://github.com/UH-Bioinformatics/hBayeSSC), steps of hyperstat calculation and running msReject are set to be identical to [hBayeSSC](https://github.com/UH-Bioinformatics/hBayeSSC).
+While functions in this package do not directly use [hBayeSSC](https://github.com/UH-Bioinformatics/hBayeSSC), steps of hyperstat calculation and running msReject are set to be identical to [hBayeSSC](https://github.com/UH-Bioinformatics/hBayeSSC).
 Future development will expand on other types of summary statistics.

 To install this package using devtools: